core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Protecting the Response ## {#ssec-protect-response}

-If a server generates a CoAP message in response to a Group OSCORE request, then the server SHALL follow the description in Section 8.3 of {{RFC8613}}, with the modifications described in this section.
+If a server generates a CoAP message in response to a Group OSCORE request, then the server SHALL follow the description in {{Section 8.3 of RFC8613}}, with the modifications described in this section.

 Note that the server always protects a response with the Sender Context from its latest Security Context, and that establishing a new Security Context resets the Sender Sequence Number to 0 (see {{sec-group-key-management}}).